New York Weather March Averages, USA

 Since temperatures are extremely low in New York in March, this month is best reserved for travellers who don't mind the biting cold.
-If you plan on visiting the city at this time of year, make sure you take plenty of warm clothes, such as coats, gloves, hats, scarves, jeans and jumpers with you to ensure you stay comfortable when going outside.
+Make sure you take plenty of warm clothes, such as coats, gloves, hats, scarves, jeans and jumpers with you to ensure you stay comfortable when going outside.

-Over the course of an average March, New York enjoys seven hours of sunshine every day – that's one hour more each day than the previous month – along with median cloud coverage ranging between 74% at the beginning of the month and 81% by the end.
+Over the course of an average March, New York enjoys seven hours of sunshine every day that's one hour more each day than the previous month.

 New York tends to be quite a windy city throughout the year and March is no exception.
-During this month, typical wind speeds range between 0 m/s (calm) and 8 m/s (moderate breeze), rarely going above 11m/s (strong breeze).
+During this month, typical wind speeds range between calm and moderate breezes.

 You can check the forecast here.